Exploring The Natural Chorus Effect: Definition, Techniques, And Applications

 To enhance the stereo image, the duplicated signal is often panned slightly to the left or right of the original signal.
 This panning creates a sense of movement and separation between the two signals, further enhancing the chorus effect.

-In the following sections, we will explore the common applications of the Natural Chorus Effect, including its use in music production, live performances, and film and television soundtracks.
+In the following sections, we will explore the common of the Natural Chorus Effect, including its use in music production, live performances, and film and television soundtracks.

 How Does the Natural Chorus Effect Work?